University Grants Commission (India): Future

 In 2009, the Union Minister of Human Resource Development, Kapil Sibal made known the government of India's plans to consider the closing down of the UGC and the related body All India Council for Technical Education (AICTE), in favour of a higher regulatory body with more sweeping powers.
 This goal, proposed by the Higher Education and Research (HE&R) Bill, 2011, intends to replace the UGC with a National Commission for Higher Education & Research (NCHER) "for determination, coordination, maintenance and continued enhancement of standards of higher education and research".
 The bill proposes absorbing the UGC and other academic agencies into this new organisation.
 Those agencies involved in medicine and law would be exempt from this merger "to set minimum standards for medical and legal education leading to professional practice".
 The bill has received opposition from the local governments of the Indian states of Bihar, Kerala, Punjab, Tamil Nadu and West Bengal, but has received general support.

 On 27 June 2018, the Ministry of Human Resource Development announced its plans to repeal the UGC Act, 1956.
 A bill was expected to be introduced in the 2018 monsoon session of the Parliament, which if passed would have led to the dissolution of the UGC.
 The bill also stipulated formation of a new body, the Higher Education Commission of India (HECI).
 This form of the bill was ultimately dropped in the face of strong political opposition, and was reworked in 2019 in order to gain political consensus.
 As of mid-2020 the UGC continues to remain in existence.
 Ministry of Human Resource Development, MHRD, was renamed as 'Ministry of Education'.

-On 13 April 2022 the University Grants Commission of India (UGC India) announced to allow the students to complete two academic programmes simultaneously keeping in view the proposals outlined in the National Education Policy - NEP 2020 which emphasizes the need to enable multiple pathways to learning involving both formal and non-formal education modes.
+On 13 April 2022 the University Grants Commission of India (UGC India) announced to allow the students to complete two academic programmes simultaneously keeping in view the proposals outlined in the National Education Policy – NEP 2020 which emphasizes the need to enable multiple pathways to learning involving both formal and non-formal education modes.

-In a joint notification with All India Council for Technical Education (AICTE), University Grants Commission advised Indian nationals & overseas citizens of India against pursuing higher education in Pakistan stating that any such student with a degree from an educational institution in Pakistan “shall not be eligible for seeking employment or higher studies in India”.
+In a joint notification with All India Council for Technical Education (AICTE), University Grants Commission advised Indian nationals and overseas citizens of India against pursuing higher education in Pakistan stating that any such student with a degree from an educational institution in Pakistan "shall not be eligible for seeking employment or higher studies in India".
 The notification also stated that this will not be applicable to migrants who have been granted Indian citizenship and have obtained security clearance from MHA.